Whacking yourself on the head with a ball-peen hammer would be stupid. But doing it again and again — that's insane.

 So now, Dr. Hightower offers this advice: Don't fume about the GOP's lunatic effort to kill health care reform — just laugh at their farcical show.
 It won't affect them, but it can improve your mental health.

 For starters, take Ted Cruz's 21-hour blabathon that he said would stop Obamacare in its tracks.
+Not only did he fail spectacularly, but senators voted 100 to zero against his crazy ploy.
+Yes, that means that even he ended up voting against it!
+What a hoot he is.

 A shameful hypocrite, too.
 While going to extremes to keep millions of Americans from getting vitally needed health coverage, Cruz goes to great lengths to keep the people from being reminded of his own health care, past and present.